 The average mutual fund has over 100 securities.
 Mutual funds are what are most commonly seen in employer-sponsored accounts.

-ETFs are designed to track sectors; Index funds are designed to track indexes.
+Sector funds are designed to track sectors; Index funds are designed to track indexes.
 The most well-known index is probably the S&P 500.

 S&P 500 Index funds are made up of individual stocks that are expected to perform in concurrence with the S&P 500.
 Index funds have a tracking error that the fund manager tries to minimize you can compare the tracking error of funds that track the same index to help determine which fund is right for you.

 When the S&P wins, the Index fund wins.
 Index funds are the best way to ride the gradual growth of the market using a buy and hold strategy.

 You have certainly heard the phrase “don’t put all your eggs in one basket”, and those words were never more true than they are in the stock market.